goldloti2/simple-discord-bot/Update.md

 - rewrite MusicBot - new class `MusicPlayer` for play queue management
 - basic voice connection/disconnection is done (without timeout disconnection)
 - class MusicPlayer
-  - coroutine new_play - add new song to queue
+  - coroutine new_play - add new music to queue
     - connect to voice channel
     - move to new voice channel
-    - *(on schedule)*: search yt to response with song info
+    - *(on schedule)*: search yt to response with music info
   - coroutine terminate - terminate instance
     - disconnect from voice channel
 - cog MusicBot